CommonWealth Rises After Offering Stock Amid Objections

 The company yesterday priced 30 million shares at $19 each, and the offering settlement is scheduled for March 5, Newton, Massachusetts-based CommonWealth said in a statement.
 Investors Keith Meister and Related Cos., who together own 9.8 percent of the company, had an offer to acquire the real estate investment trust for $27 a share before the pricing.

-Meister’s Corvex Management LP and Related, led by Chief Executive Officer Jeff Blau, project that CommonWealth’s real estate assets are worth about $40 a share, according to a regulatory filing yesterday, and assert that poor management has driven down the value of the stock.
-With better management, the two investors expect CommonWealth could hit a target share price of more than $50, the filing shows.
+Meister’s Corvex Management LP and Related, led by Chief Executive Officer Jeff Blau, project that CommonWealth’s real estate assets are worth about $40 a share, according to a Feb.
+26 regulatory filing, and assert that poor management has driven down the value of the stock.
+The investors probably will continue their pursuit for change, said Mitch Germain, an analyst at JMP Securities LLC in New York.